-Dear Ascension School Parents and Guardians,
+Dear Ascension School parents and guardians,

+As the weather gets warmer and the flowers begin to bloom, please remember to live with joy, live without fear and live with wonder.
 Ascension School is a special place and I am so proud to be part of it!
 If you have any questions, please feel free to contact me.